atakanaltok/awesome-useful-websites/README.md

 * https://incoggo.com/ - Adblocker for Paywalls
 * https://scribe.rip/ - Alternative frontend to Medium
 * https://www.azurespeed.com/Azure/Latency - Many tools from Azure, Microsoft
-* https://fast.com/ - Measure your internet speed, latency, and upload
-* https://www.webpagetest.org/ - Test a website's performance
+* https://willrobotstakemyjob.com/ - See the estimated automation risk, growth, wages, polling, volume and many more features of your job